mapattacker/nativeplants/README.md

 3) __grinoutput.py__: Pulls out total count of each region for each hierarchical level into an csv file.
 You can write your own SQL output if you require individual species details.

 4) __Generate world map__: Download the shapefiles from Kew Gardens __<a href="http://www.kew.org/gis/tdwg/index.html">website</a>__.
-Note their licensing criteria.
 Do a table join with the csv output using the region names to the shapefile attribute table's corresponding name.

 ### License
 My scripts are all MIT licensed.
 However, note that the TDWG data is a "Creative Commons Attribution 4.0 International Public License", and shapefiles are only for non-profit use.
 Please see their websites from the links provided earlier for more information.